 – The chicken is done if its juices run clear when poked with a knife.

-– Garnish with chopped scallions and serve with plenty of steamed white rice.
+– Garnish with scallions and serve with plenty of steamed white rice.

 About this recipe

 Anyone even remotely aware of Filipino food knows Adobong Manok.
 This super-flavorful preparation involves braising the chicken in soy sauce and vinegar (I use lemon juice), lots of garlic, and bay leaves.
 It is a family favorite.

 There are so many, many ways to prepare Adobong Manok.
 Everyone’s recipe is different.
 And honestly, I have never met an Adobong Manok I didn’t love.

 I learned as a child to cook this dish stove-top.
 But since, I have adapted to braise our Adobong Manok in the oven.
 This method for me ensures the chicken will be tender and moist while at the same time making the chicken skin nice and crispy.
 There will be plenty of sauce, too.

 There are so many ways to prepare adobo.
 Everyone’s recipe is different.
 Some people like a lot of sauce, while others prefer their sauce to be reduced to a glaze.
 The sauce in this variation is already very flavorful and should not be reduced or else it will be too strong and salty.

 - If the sauce does become too strong, just dilute it with a bit of water.

 2) Adjust cooking times, if needed.